petarov/apple-bundle-ids/README.md

 # Contributing

-The list gets auto-rebuilt 2 times a month, so there's no need to add apps manually to it.

-If you find other issues, just open a [pull request](https://github.com/petarov/apple-bundle-ids/pulls).
+Because the list gets auto-rebuilt  there's no need to add apps manually to it.
+If you find other issues, please open a [pull request](https://github.com/petarov/apple-bundle-ids/pulls).

 # Building